Updated: Jan 11

 Tomato is an essential part of our kitchen.
 It is used in almost every kind of dishes.
-It enhances the taste and has nutritional values for health.
+It enhances the taste of many cooked dishes and food.
+It has high nutritional values for health.

 Now-a-days, it has also become popular to grow tomato plants at home or garden.
 It looks good and beautiful with its red coloured fruit shining in the garden.
 It also gives extreme pleasure to cook using home grown tomatoes.